ZeyadSoliman25/Zeyad-Mohamed-projects/README.md

 # Zeyad-Mohamed-projects
 Welcome to my projects repository!
-This repository contains a diverse collection of my personal and academic projects spanning multiple domains, including Python, C/C++, embedded systems, and web development.
+This repository contains a diverse collection of my personal and academic projects spanning multiple domains, including Python, C/C++, embedded systems, data analysis using python and web development.
 Below is an overview of the contents and structure of the repository.

 Repository Structure:
 - Python Projects